 Custom fields help tailor Manager to specific needs of your business, accounting workflow, and local laws and customs.
-They can be added to forms, accounts, definitions, and displays to record and present information not included by default.
-Custom fields can be added to:
+They can be added to forms, accounts, definitions, and displays to record and present information not essential to operation of the program.

 Custom fields are unique to the tab, form, account, or item for which you create them.
-Contents of a field created for one form do not carry over to other forms.
+Fields created for one form are not automatically available on other forms.
+This separation helps you customize forms without unnecessarily cluttering others.
 On the other hand, fields created for accounts and items may be available on multiple forms or displays where those accounts or items are used.
-However, custom fields are not available in situations where they would be pointless.
+Regardless of where they are created, though, custom fields are not available in situations where they would be pointless.

 You create a custom field,